HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/cluster/new-hpovclusterprofile.md

 ### -Servers &lt;HPOneView.Cluster.AddHostRequest[]&gt;

-One or more server resource objects from `New-HPOVClusterProfileMember`.
+One or more server resource objects from New-HPOVClusterProfileMember.
 Value can be empty to create an empty cluster, if the target cluster manager supports that type of configuration, like VMware vSphere.

 | Aliases | None |
 | :--- | :--- |